529 Plan Qualified Expenses: What You Can Spend On Now

 For a 12-month apartment lease, remember that the summer months won’t count as a qualified expense if your student isn’t enrolled at least half-time.
 In this case, make sure you use 529 funds only for rent during the months your student is enrolled.

-SECURE Act Expansions and Other Ways to Spend 529 Funds
+SECURE Act Expansions and Other Ways to Spend 529s

-If you’re spending less because your student is living at home or was awarded a big scholarship, you can use your 529 funds in other ways.
-Suppose your student earned a scholarship, you may take a penalty-free distribution equal to the amount of the scholarship (you may have to pay income tax for any amount designated for room and board).
+If you’re spending less because your student is living at home or was awarded a substantial scholarship, you can use your 529 funds in other ways.
+For example, suppose your student earned a scholarship.
+You may take a penalty-free distribution equal to the scholarship amount out of the 529 (but you may have to pay income tax for any amount designated for room and board)**.

-Additionally, the 2019 SECURE Act allows families to pay off up to $10,000 of their student’s qualified student loans with 529 money, as well as up to $10,000 of a sibling’s student debt from the same 529 plan without changing beneficiaries.³ That’s one way not to get stuck with leftover 529 money.
+Additionally, the 2019 SECURE Act allows families to pay off up to $10,000 of their student’s qualified student loans with 529 money and up to $10,000 of a sibling’s student debt from the same 529 plan without changing beneficiaries.1 That’s one way not to get stuck with leftover 529 money.

-529s can pay for eligible apprenticeship programs (new with the SECURE Act), vocational programs, community college, graduate programs, and up to $10,000 private K-12 tuition in states that consider K-12 private education a qualified expense.
+529s can pay for eligible apprenticeship programs (new with the SECURE ACT), vocational programs, community college, graduate programs, and up to $10,000 in private K-12 tuition in states that consider K-12 private education a qualified expense.
 Check if yours does.

-Whether your child is two or 12, it’s never too soon to think about saving for their post-high school plans.
+Whether your child is two or 12, it’s never too soon to consider saving for their post-high school plans.
 Try to keep as many doors open as possible for maximum flexibility.
 The sooner you start, the better.

 New Law Allows 529 Plans to Repay Student Loans, Savingforcollege.com, Dec.
 19, 2019, https://www.savingforcollege.com/article/new-law-allows-529-plans-to-repay-student-loans